TMJ Treatment Maryland Heights, MO

 • Disorders of the Jaw Joints: These involve structural issues within the TMJ, such as arthritis or disc displacement.

-• Headaches Resulting from TMD: Headaches from TMD arise when strain or inflammation spreads from the jaw area to the head.
+• Headaches Resulting from TMD: TMD can lead to headaches, usually caused by strain or inflammation spreading from the jaw to the head.

 TMJ Treatment in Maryland Heights, MO | Axes Physical Therapy